Deep Attention-guided Graph Clustering with Dual Self-supervision: Related Work

-Graph embedding is a new paradigm for clustering to capture the topology structure information among samples \cite{scarselli2008graph,jungnickel2005graphs,wang2020gcn,zhang2020deep,kim2021find}, and many recent approaches \cite{markovitz2020graph,wu2020comprehensive,park2019symmetric,goyal2018graph,li2019deepgcns,xia2021self,huang2021combining} have explored graph convolutional network (GCN) to achieve graph embedding.
-For instance, \cite{kipf2016variational} provided graph auto-encoder (GAE) and variational graph auto-encoder (VGAE) methods by incorporating GCN into DAE and variational DAE frameworks, respectively.
-The adversarially regularized graph auto-encoder network (ARGA) \cite{pan2019learning} extended GAE by introducing a designed adversarial regularization. \cite{wang2019attributed} merged GAE and the graph attention network \cite{velivckovic2018graph} to build a deep attentional embedding framework for attributed graph clustering (DAEGC).
-The structural deep clustering network (SDCN) \cite{bo2020structural} fused the node content and topology structure information to achieve deep embedding clustering.
-Although these works have achieved remarkable improvement, they not only naively equate the importance of the node content and topology structure information but also neglect the off-the-shelf multi-scale information embedded in different layers.
-Moreover, most of them lack strong guidance for unsupervised clustering network training.
-Such drawbacks inevitably lead to inferior clustering results.
+Graph embedding is a new paradigm for clustering to capture the topological structure among samples \cite{wang2020gcn,zhang2020deep,chen2021multi,kim2021find,he2021consistency,wang2022duality,hu2022class}, and many recent approaches \cite{markovitz2020graph,park2019symmetric,goyal2018graph,li2019deepgcns,huang2021combining} have explored GCN to achieve graph embedding.
+For instance, Kipf and Welling \cite{kipf2016variational} provided GAE and VGAE methods by incorporating GCN into DAE and variational DAE frameworks, respectively. \cite{pan2019learning} extended GAE by introducing a designed adversarial regularization.
+Wang \textit{et al}. \cite{wang2019attributed} merged GAE and the graph attention network \cite{velivckovic2018graph} to build a deep attentional embedding framework for attributed graph clustering (DAEGC).
+The structural deep clustering network (SDCN) \cite{bo2020structural} fused the node content and topological structure information to achieve deep embedding clustering.
+Peng \textit{et al}. \cite{peng2021attention} designed the attention-driven graph clustering network (AGCN) to merge numerous features to enhance the embedding learning via an adaptive mechanism.
+The deep fusion clustering network (DFCN) \cite{tu2021deep} exploited a designed fusion strategy to combine the DAE and GAE frameworks to merge the node attribute and topological structure information.
+He \textit{et al}. \cite{he2022parallelly} developed an adaptive graph convolutional clustering (AGCC) model to update the graph structure and the data representation layer by layer.

+Optimizing a deep clustering network is a fundamental yet challenging task because there are no ground-truth labels as supervision.
+Previous works \cite{xie2016unsupervised,guo2017improved,wang2019attributed,bo2020structural,peng2021attention} minimize the Kullback-Leibler (KL) divergence to tackle this challenge, and its effectiveness has been proven.
+Specifically, it first uses the Student’s t-distribution \cite{helmert1876genauigkeit,student1908probable} as a kernel function to measure the similarity between the extracted feature $\mathbf{h}_\emph{i}$ and its corresponding centroid vector $\boldsymbol{\mu}_\emph{j}$, in which the measured similarity can be regarded as a probability distribution $\mathbf{Q}$ with its $\emph{i}, \emph{j}$-th element being